Q&A with Sean Sherman

 SS: Learning how to make pozole in Mexico.

-• Consume seasonal and local produce
+• Choose seasonal and local food for good health.

 About the Teacher